bjpop/gurita/docs/_sources/index.rst.txt

 Hatch: a command line data analytics and plotting tool
 ******************************************************

-Hatch is a command line tool for transforming, analysing and visualising tabular data in CSV or TSV format.
+Hatch is a command line tool for transforming, analysing, and visualising tabular data in CSV or TSV format.

 At its core Hatch provides a suite of commands, each of which carries out a common data analytics or plotting task.
 Additionally, Hatch allows commands to be :ref:`chained together <command_chain>` into flexible analysis pipelines.